 The Recipe: Mexican Street Corn

-Tips and what you will need: I use coconut oil instead of grill spray to prevent sticking and I love this sea salt.
+Tips and what you will need: I use coconut oil instead of grill spray to prevent sticking.
+Just wipe down grill with a little coconut oil on a paper towel.
+I love this sea salt.
 You will need a large stock pot.
 This is the stock pot of my dreams.
 We love our mini grill for excursions to the park or beach but use a regular size grill in the backyard. (affiliate links)

 - Serves 6